Solidgate provides 3D Secure support for payments, enhancing security measures for both merchants and customers. To process a payment as a

 so that your customers are redirected to the correct page when the authentication flow completes (either successfully or unsuccessfully).

-For best results with 3DS 2.0, pass necessary browser details, such as user-agent user_agent
+For best results with 3DS 2.0, pass necessary browser details, such as user_agent

-, so that you can support frictionless flows when possible.
+, so that you can support frictionless flow.

 3D Secure payment flows